Koromix/rygel/web/koffi.dev/pages/misc.md

 - `koffi.sizeof(type)` to get the size of a type
 - `koffi.alignof(type)` to get the alignment of a type
 - `koffi.offsetof(type, member_name)` to get the offset of a record member
-- `koffi.resolve(type)` to get the resolved type object from a type string
+- `koffi.type(type)` to get the resolved type object from a type string

 Just like before, you can refer to primitive types by their name or through `koffi.types`: